WADAlliance/event-docs/content/taster-calls/Taster 2 - CATS26 Hackathon Launch.md

 Coordination will happen mainly on Telegram with key updates also shared via Luma Blasts.
 The next steps are simple — register, complete your enrollment, join the Telegram groups and share your personal referral link.

 The final taster call will be on October 10th at the same time on Zoom.

-A recording of this session is available here: [https://youtu.be/gKWdJHTK3PM](https://youtu.be/gKWdJHTK3PM)